E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 COMMON_FLAGS="-march=x86-64 -O2 -pipe"
 ```

-> If your CPU support `AVX2`, you can consider using `-march=x86-64-v3`, and `AMX` or `AVX512` for `-march=x86-64-v4`.
+> If your CPU supports `AVX2`, you can consider using `-march=x86-64-v3`, and `AMX` or `AVX512` for `-march=x86-64-v4`.

-> To use native optimisations detected by compiler, you can use `-march=native`, but this may cause compatibility issues with other systems that have different micro architecture.
+> To use native optimizations detected by the compiler, you can use `-march=native`, but this may cause compatibility issues with other systems that have different microarchitectures.

-> According to Gentoo Handbook, `-O2` is a good balance between performance and stability, but you can experiment with other optimisation levels like `-O3` if you are comfortable with it, but Gentoo indicates that if *may cause problems*.
+> According to the Gentoo Handbook, `-O2` is a good balance between performance and stability, but you can experiment with other optimization levels like `-O3` if you are comfortable with it.
+However, Gentoo indicates that it *may cause problems*.

 2. Set threads and jobs to be used by `portage`

-For example, we have 12 threads and 32 GB or above of RAM available, we can set:
+For example, if you have 12 threads and 32 GB or more of RAM available, you can set:

 ```
 MAKEOPTS="-j12 -l12"
 ```

-Simply compare half the number of threads with half the size of RAM and take the smaller one.
+Simply compare half the number of threads with half the size of RAM (in GB) and use the smaller value.

-3. Set the priority of `portage` and its sub-processes and paralled jobs
+3. Set the priority of `portage` and its subprocesses and parallel jobs

-Append the following line to the `make.conf` file to set the idle scheduling policy for `portage` to avoid hogging CPU resources:
+Add the following line to the `make.conf` file to set the idle scheduling policy for `portage` to avoid hogging CPU resources:

 ```
 PORTAGE_SCHEDULING_POLICY="idle"
 ```

-and this for 4 parallel jobs:
+And this for 4 parallel jobs:

 ```
 EMERGE_DEFAULT_OPTS="--jobs 4"
 ```

-4. Set default Gentoo distributed files mirrors
+4. Set default Gentoo mirror

-You can set the default Gentoo repository mirrors by appending the following line to the `make.conf` file if you are in China:
+You can set the default Gentoo repository mirror by adding the following line to the `make.conf` file if you are in China:

 ```
 GENTOO_MIRRORS="https://mirrors.tuna.tsinghua.edu.cn/gentoo"
 ```

-> You can also use other mirrors like `https://mirrors.cernet.edu.cn/gentoo` or `https://mirrors.aliyun.com/gentoo` according to your location.
+> You can also use other mirrors like `https://mirrors.cernet.edu.cn/gentoo` or `https://mirrors.aliyun.com/gentoo` depending on your location.

-5. Set graphics cards
+5. Set graphics card

-`portage` can automatically pull the correct drivers for your graphics card, so you can set it via `VIDEO_CARDS` variable.
+`portage` can automatically pull the correct drivers for your graphics card, so you can set it via the `VIDEO_CARDS` variable.

 - For 4th Gen and later Intel graphics, you can set: